What Fatty Acids Are Good For Dogs?

 Dr. Denise Elliott, a board-certified nutritionist for Banfield, The Pet Hospital.
 Alpha-linolenic acid, an omega-3 fatty acid, can also be converted into other useful fatty acids.

 These acids offer a multitude of benefits for your dog’s good health, including:

-- Healthy skin and coat.
 The mentioned fatty acids help make your dog’s coat glossy and soft.
 You should also see less dandruff and dry skin.
-Additionally, several studies have clearly shown the benefit of the omega-3 fatty acids EPA/DHA in alleviating the redness and itching and improving the overall condition of the skin and coat, says Elliott.
+Additionally, several studies have clearly shown the benefit of omega-3 EPA/DHA in alleviating the redness and itching and improving the skin and coat’s overall condition, says Elliott.

-- Neurological development.
-Just as human babies need fat in their diet for brain development, DHA is important in the healthy development of neurologic and optic tissue.
-A commercial pet food containing omega-3 fatty acids will have a positive effect on the learning ability of puppies, says Dicke.
+Just as human babies need fat in their diet for brain development, DHA is essential in developing neurologic and optic tissue.
+Commercial pet food containing omega-3 will positively affect the learning ability of puppies, says Dicke.

-- Intestinal health.
-The anti-inflammatory qualities of omega-3 fatty acids are beneficial for dogs suffering from irritable bowel disease, says Dr. Katy Nelson, a veterinarian who is a member of the Iams Pet Wellness Council.
+The anti-inflammatory qualities of omega-3 is beneficial for dogs suffering from irritable bowel disease, says Dr. Katy Nelson, a veterinarian and member of the Iams Pet Wellness Council.

-- Joint health.
-Is your dog getting a little creaky when it comes to climbing up and down stairs or simply joining you on a walk around the block?
+Is your dog getting a little creaky when it comes to climbing up and down stairs or merely joining you on a walk around the block?
 A diet with a well-balanced combination of fatty acids may help.
 Again, it’s the reduction in inflammation that is key.

-Consider these omega fatty acids a part of your overall health plan for your dog — not a miracle cure.
+Consider these omega fatty acids a part of your overall health plan for your dog, not a miracle cure.
 If your dog is overweight or inactive, you’ll need to find a way to get it moving.
-“You have to do your part in order to allow the omega acids to be useful,” says Nelson.
+“You have to do your part to allow the omega acids to be useful,” says Nelson.

 Article written by Author: Kim Boatman